ucsb-cs156/w24/lab/team02.md

 </summary>

-The `RecommendationRequest` table will use an autogenerated  `Long` as its `@Id` field, and will have these additional fields:
+The `RecommendationRequests` table will use an autogenerated  `Long` as its `@Id` field, and will have these additional fields:

 * String requesterEmail
 * String professorEmail